 What is short-form video?

 Short-form video is not quite the same as videos that are short.
 It refers to videos that are roughly 06-60 seconds long, organically distributed through feed-orientated social media platforms, and consumed overwhelmingly through mobile devices.
 They are typically, but not always, shot vertically.
 This is to keep in line with the screen they’re typically consumed on.
 You can find short-form videos on TikTok, Instagram Stories, YouTube shorts, and the like.
+But you could also create your own video website!

 What about 30-second ads?
 Are they also considered short-form content?
 Not in this context.
 We’re really referring to formats created for organic distribution rather than paid.
 Another example are short films.
 They’re historically considered short-form, but in the online world where video has been led by YouTube formats, something that’s 5 to 10 minutes in length is actually considered a mid-length piece.